Setting the Tone for Climate Change Literature

 Watch out.
 A book like that can be dangerous.
 Afterward, you might find yourself irrevocably altered.
 You might return to that book, year after year, and find it like a lover you can’t quite bleach from your heart.

-This week, I finally sat down to read Maile Meloy’s Both Ways is the Only Way I Want It, that grim frown of reluctance present even as I flipped past praise from The New York Times and one of my favorite and most respected authors, Richard Ford.
+This week, I finally sat down to read Maile Meloy’s Both Ways is the Only Way I Want It, grimacing even as I flipped past praise from The New York Times and one of my favorite and most respected authors, Richard Ford.

 Cover of "Both Ways Is the Only Way I Wan...